“Most people do notice a brighter appearance to their smiles after switching from a manual toothbrush to an electric toothbrush.“

 Technically, manual toothbrushes used for the recommended amount of time and with the proper technique should produce the same effect as an electric toothbrush.
 What most studies find is that most people are not consistent in performing the correct brushing technique for the recommended two minutes when using a manual toothbrush.

 In one study, researchers compared the ability of electric and manual toothbrushes to remove stains left by a common prescription mouthwash called Chlorhexidine.
 When the test subjects were monitored in a test facility, the results between the two types of toothbrushes were relatively the same.
 However, when the subjects went home and continued using their “study” brushes, the electric toothbrushes produced better stain removal results.
-This implies that people using the manual brushes may have relapsed to a cursory or inappropriate brushing technique when unobserved.
+This implies that people using a manual brush may have relapsed to a cursory or inappropriate brushing technique when unobserved.

 Why are Electric toothbrushes better?